titaofdata/DevelopHER-DataScience/README.md

 # Prototype

-## Data Cleaning

-Performed cleaning and profiling on Barangay Food Terminals dataset.
-Jupyter notebook found [here](https://colab.research.google.com/drive/1NktA7Qtx2sJSr4AMvaYc9d4zIppdOt_9?usp=sharing)
+Watch the demo of the Sagana app [here](https://tinyurl.com/sagana-app-demo).

 ## Pitch Deck

-Brief presentation on Sagana, the AI-powered food distribution web app, can be viewed at the website below:
+A brief presentation on Sagana, the AI-powered food distribution web app, can be viewed at the website below:

 https://winning-the-amazon-echo-dot.netlify.app/